Sri Lankan shares close lower as industrials weigh

-April 29 (Reuters) - Sri Lankan shares ended lower on Thursday, hurt by losses in industrial and material stocks.
+April 30 (Reuters) - Sri Lankan shares ended lower on Friday, hurt by losses in industrial stocks.

-* Insurance underwriter Ceylinco Insurance Plc and conglomerate John Keells Holdings were the top drags on the index, falling 4.42% and 1.22%, respectively.
+* Insurance underwriter Ceylinco Insurance Plc and conglomerate Expolanka Holdings Plc were the top drags on the index, falling 7.73% and 2.93%, respectively.

 * For a report on global markets, click